Musical Director, Laurence Blyth,

 Bach Magnificat, St John Passion and various Cantatas (Exeter Cathedral),

-Orff Carmina Burana, Kodaly Missa Brevis, Handel Messiah (Exeter University,
+Orff Carmina Burana, Kodaly Missa Brevis, Handel Messiah (University

-Powderham Castle and Teatro Leal, Tenerife), Mozart Requiem, Haydn Missa
+of Exeter, Powderham Castle and Teatro Leal, Tenerife), Mozart Requiem,

-in tempore belli (Exeter Cathedral) and Harmoniemesse, Vivaldi Gloria
+Haydn Missa in tempore belli (Exeter Cathedral) and Harmoniemesse, Vivaldi

-and Stabat Mater and Pergolesi Stabat Mater (Powderham Castle).
-He was
+Gloria and Stabat Mater and Pergolesi Stabat Mater (Powderham Castle).

 Laurence's own web page HERE

-Choral Society is a mixed voice choir which has grown to over 80
+is a mixed voice choir which has grown to over 80 members.
+The repertoire

 history of the Society

-reorganised in 1896 by Raymond Wilmot and by 1910 the Society had performed
+by Raymond Wilmot and by 1910 the Society had performed 37 different

-37 different works.
-You may find details of the concerts
+works.
+You can find details of the concerts

 since 1896 HERE